owebster/ms4-oWine/README.md

 ## Wireframe:
 For my wireframes, I used Balsamiq Wireframes to mockup and create the site in different device sizes.
 Shown below are the different wireframes for Mobile, Tablet and Desktop.
 I started with the mobile site and worked from there to scale up the design.
 You can click on the image for a larger size.

+Shown are the product page where most customer interactions are done as well as the comments page where customers can interact with one and other

 <img src="" alt="Wireframes of small sizing" style="zoom:50%;" />
 <img src="" alt="Wireframes of medium sizing" style="zoom:50%;" />
 <img src="" alt="Wireframes of large screen sizing" style="zoom:50%;" />